-It was only very recently that WHO’s global antimicrobial resistance surveillance system has considered emergence of resistance among fungal pathogens1.
+It was only very recently that the World Health Organization’s global antimicrobial resistance surveillance system has considered emergence of resistance among fungal pathogens .

-This settled lack of interest is primarily because fungal diseases, except for those caused by dermatophytes, are generally not transmissible among humans.
-Nevertheless, fungal pathogens such as Candida and Aspergillus represent a major cause of life-threatening invasive diseases, especially in patients with impaired immunity2.
+This settled lack of interest is primarily because fungal diseases are generally not transmissible among humans.
+Nevertheless, fungal pathogens such as Candida and Aspergillus represent a major cause of life-threatening invasive diseases, especially in patients with impaired immunity .

-Overall, 41% of the isolates from 54 patients with C. auris infection from Pakistan, India, South Africa, and Venezuela during 2012–2015 were resistant to two antifungal classes (multidrug-resistant) and 4% were resistant to three classes (triazoles, echinocandins, and polyenes).
 Although the drivers of the C. auris emergence remain unknown, extensive empirical fluconazole usage and poor infection control may promote easy transmission of C. auris among patients.
-Likewise, the spread of environmentally derived azole-resistant Aspergillus fumigatus is alarming3.

 As effective antifungal stewardship is essential to control drug resistance, it should incorporate rapid fungal diagnostics, therapeutic drug monitoring, and clinical intervention teams to preserve drug effectiveness.

-Looking ahead, microbiome research and whole-genome sequencing analysis will offer tools for enhancing our capacity to recognize drug resistance and providing effective antifungal stewardship in the next years5.
+Looking ahead, microbiome research and whole-genome sequencing analysis will offer tools for enhancing our capacity to recognise drug resistance and providing effective antifungal stewardship in the next years .

-Finally, if better provision of fungal diagnostic testing may be a means of curtailing antibacterial usage6 it will be object of further investigation.
+Finally, if better provision of fungal diagnostic testing may be a means of curtailing antibacterial usage , it will be object of further investigation.